-Though Hoi An doesn't really market itself as a beach getaway, there are some pleasant stretches of sand located just a hop away.
-Once the darling of Hoi An, known for its stunning palm-fringed white sand, views of the nearby Cham islands and lux beach resorts, Cua Dai Beach is now affected by severe coastal erosion and is rapidly disappearing.
-Though the erosion has been detected since 2004, the ...
+Once the darling of Hoi An, known for its stunning palm-fringed white sand, views of the Cham islands and lux resorts, Cua Dai beach is now affected by severe coastal erosion.
+Though the erosion has been detected since 2004, the condition has accelerated in recent ...
 Read more about Cua Dai Beach .

 One child drowns every 45 seconds in Asia.
 For Vietnam, the estimated daily death rate sits anywhere between 10 and 32 children a day, making drowning one of the leading causes of death for children under the age of 10; for the under fives, almost 90 percent of drownings take place within 100 metres of their ...
 Read more about Swim Vietnam .

 Food tours are a way to explore Hoi An through the lens of all things delicious.
 Here are some of the ...
 Read more about Food tours .

 Budding photographers overwhelmed by the myriad photo opportunities and magical light in Hoi An will be pleased to know French expat Ettiene offers various tours to take you to the best locations, with lessons in camera handling, settings and angles offered too.
 Ettiene has built up a good relationship with the local community, which should help you avoid taking unwanted character portrait ...
 Read more about Photography tour .